Date: 11/08/2023

 Read Time: 11 minutes

-• Emphasizes crucial modifications to the standard, including defining chemical purity limits, transitioning to dedicated steam generators, and adjusting routine monitoring frequencies for water quality and endotoxin levels.
+• Emphasises crucial modifications to the standard, including defining chemical purity limits, transitioning to dedicated steam generators, and adjusting routine monitoring frequencies for water quality and endotoxin levels.

 Introduction